robbenz/dia_plugs/woocommerce-jetpack/readme.txt

 * Dev - PDF Invoicing - Option for `item_variation` column added to `[wcj_order_items_table]` shortcode.
 Suggested by Brad.
 * Dev - PDF Invoicing - Shop manager (not only admin) now is also allowed to see the invoices (`is_shop_manager` function).
 Also added to PDF Invoices (V1).
 * Dev - PDF Invoicing - Extra check on `fopen`.
 Also added to PDF Invoices (V1).
-* Dev - EMAILS & MISC. - PDF Invoices (V1) moved to "EMAILS & MISC." submenu and marked as "depreciated".
+* Dev - EMAILS & MISC. - PDF Invoices (V1) moved to "EMAILS & MISC." submenu and marked as "deprecated".
 * Dev - EMAILS & MISC. - PDF Invoices (V1) - `get_item_total` replaced with `get_item_subtotal`.
 * Dev - EMAILS & MISC. - Reports - Customers by Country - Total spent by country added.
 * Dev - EMAILS & MISC. - WPML - New module added.
 Support for some options added to wpml-config.xml file.